 We collected three 1 L water samples each from three headwater streams at the Coweeta Hydrologic Laboratory in Macon County, North Carolina.
+We also collected a 1 L sample of bottled, distilled water for use as a negative control.
 We vacuum-filtered each sample and extracted DNA from the filter papers following the protocols described in Pierson et al. (2016).
 We conducted three separate PCRs for each sample, with each PCR using a different combination of internally indexed iTru fusion primers (Method 5 from Table 3, main text).
 Otherwise, the recipe and thermocycling conditions for this first PCR were identical to those of the construction of the reference library.
 After the first PCR, we cleaned PCR products using a 2:1 SpeedBeads to PCR product ratio and resuspended in 25µL TLE.
 We did not dilute these PCR products before the second PCR.
 We conducted the second PCR with a recipe and thermocycling conditions identical to those from the construction of the reference library.
 After the second PCR, we again cleaned PCR products using a 2:1 SpeedBeads:DNA ratio.
 We then quantified them using a Qubit 2.0 Fluorometer and pooled them.
 We size-selected for the expected amplicon size on Pippip Prep and pooled these samples with unrelated projected to be sequenced at the Georgia Genomics Facility using an Illumina MiSeq v3 600 cycle kit.
 We demultiplexed reads using bcl2fastq (Illumina v1.8.4).
 We used MacQIIME v1.9.1 to trim, filter, and map reads to a reference database created from the seven consensus sequences we generated.
 We plotted our results using R v3.2.3.

 We obtained between 618 and 1,843 (mean = 1,201) reads for each sample used to construct the reference database.
 We obtained between 28,777 and 323,361 (mean = 163,555) reads for each eDNA PCR replicate.
 We mapped reads from eDNA samples to 6/7 species in our reference database (Fig. 4), and no reads from any of the negative control replicates mapped to sequences in the reference database.